Eggplant-Pomegranate dip is a humble yet a healthy and delicious vegan appetizer, that will dent your taste buds for a long time.

 - Pomegranate seeds or chopped tomatoes for decoration (optional)

-- Grill the eggplant over the stove’s flame until the skin turns to ashes and the eggplant is noticeably soft.
+- Place the eggplant in the oven for 20-230 minutes until the skin burns and the eggplant is noticeably soft.
 Remove the skin and discard, and mash the eggplant flesh thoroughly with a fork

 - To the mashed eggplant, add the finely chopped clove of garlic, onions, olive oil, pomegranate molasses and season to your liking with salt and pepper.